ashwin549/climateApp/README.md

 # climateApp
-Basic weather app made using flutter
+A weather app made using flutter.
+Shows real time weather in Your area as well as any city of your choice